renato-araujo-liferay/liferay-documentation-portal/README.md

 ### Run

 ```
-$ npx http-server ./build
+$ npm run serve
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command starts a local development server and opens up a browser window.
+Most changes are reflected live without having to restart the server.

 ### Regular issues